Mediatek-Cloud/MCS-Android-SDK/README.md

 ## Usage

-- [MCS SDK Android Tutorial Doc](https://www.gitbook.com/book/mtk-mcs/mcs-sdk-android-tutorial-doc/details) for detailed tutorial documentation.
+- [MCS SDK Android Tutorial Doc][tutorial-doc] for detailed tutorial documentation.
-- [MCS SDK Android Guide](https://www.gitbook.com/book/mtk-mcs/mcs-sdk-android-guide-doc/details) for detailed SDK components documentation.
+- [MCS SDK Android Guide][guide-doc] for detailed SDK components documentation.
-- [MCS API References](https://mcs.mediatek.com/resources/latest/api_references/) for RESTful API documentation.
+- [MCS API References][mcs-api] for RESTful API documentation.

 ## Versioning

-This SDK aims to adhere to [Semantic Versioning 2.0.0](http://semver.org/).
+This SDK aims to adhere to [Semantic Versioning 2.0.0][semantic-version-2.0].
 As a summary, given a version number `MAJOR.MINOR.PATCH`:

 1. `MAJOR` will increment when backwards-incompatible changes are introduced to the client.
 2. `MINOR` will increment when backwards-compatible functionality is added.